shomali11/maps/README.md

 ## Example 1

-Using `NewConcurrentMap` to create concurrent map
+Using `NewConcurrentMap` to create a concurrent map

 ```go
 package main